Xilmi/Rotp-Fusion/README.md

 2024.12.07 (BR)
 - By default, Rallied Fleet will now join the combat.
 And the option is saved in "Remnant.cfg"
+- New Governor option: "Follow Colony Request"...
+This will put in place sort of an obedient junior governor.
+He'll first respond to your request, then do his best to minimize micromanagement, like his big brother...
+If a "Ship Build Limit" is set, it will be built first.
+If you lock ship allocations: He won't change them.
+He'll also follow the priority indicated in blue (Ctrl-Click on the text on the left).

 2024.12.06 (Xilmi)
 - Colony Ships in wars